 As we’ve talked about peripheral factors, it isn’t just hard interval workouts that increase VO2max.
 It’s an important part of it, but all aerobic training plays a role too.
 Long endurance rides (Zone 2) increase mitochondrial density and capillarization as well.

 The intervals that best stimulate VO2max, however, are shorter, high-intensity efforts.
-For these efforts to be effective we need to exceed 90-100% of our individual VO2max power.
+For these efforts to be effective we need to exceed >90% of our VO2max power.
 You can also track intervals by heart rate, but the problem with heart rate is the delayed response and day-to-day fluctuation.
 Power remains the gold standard.
-Extensive intervals should be 2-8 minutes length at 106-120% of your FTP.
-And intermittent intensive intervals of 30-40 seconds in length at 130-140% of your FTP.
+Extensive intervals should be 2-4 minutes length at 105-120% of your FTP.
+And intermittent intensive intervals of 30 seconds in length at 130-140% of your FTP.
 The more intense the higher the anaerobic contribution, indeed.

 To see the desired adaptations total time-in-zone should be 15-30 minutes.
 With recovery periods being a 1:1 or 2:1 work-rest-ratio.